mohammad-sayed-ahmad/School/Physics_P1_T1_G11/full_book.md

 **SOLUTION**

-To raise the temperature of 1 kg of water by 1 K we need c joules, for 3.0 kg we shall need C = (3.0 kg) c = 3.0 x 4.2 x 10³ J K⁻¹.
-Generally, the relation between c and C is C = mc, where m is the mass of the object.
+To raise the temperature of 1 kg of water by 1 K we need $c$ joules, for 3.0 kg we shall need C = (3.0 kg) c = 3.0 x 4.2 x 10³ J K⁻¹.
+Generally, the relation between $c$ and $C$ is $C = mc$, where m is the mass of the object.

----

 #### EXAMPLE 1.5